oracle/terraform-provider-oci/website/docs/r/database_vm_cluster.html.markdown

 * `system_version` - Operating system version of the image.
 * `time_created` - The date and time that the VM cluster was created.
 * `time_zone` - The time zone of the Exadata infrastructure.
 For details, see [Exadata Infrastructure Time Zones](https://docs.cloud.oracle.com/iaas/Content/Database/References/timezones.htm).
+* `vm_backup_storage_type` - Specifies the type of VM Backups Storage and supported values are LOCAL and EXASCALE. - LOCAL if selected then VM Backups storage will be on DB Servers. - EXASCALE if selected then VM Backups storage will be on Exascale Storage Servers.
+Default Value is LOCAL.
 * `vm_cluster_network_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the VM cluster network.
 * `vm_cluster_type` - The vmcluster type for the VM cluster/Cloud VM cluster.
+* `vm_file_system_storage_type` - Specifies the type of file system storage and supported values are LOCAL and EXASCALE. - LOCAL if selected then file system storage will be on DB Servers. - EXASCALE if selected then file system storage will be on Exascale Storage Servers.
+Default Value is LOCAL

 ## Timeouts